 1. Total Student Loan Debt Tops $1.6 Trillion

-Student loan debt in America reached a whopping $1.68 trillion in 2020, and nearly 45 million Americans carry student loan debt.
+Student loan debt in America has reached a whopping $1.68 trillion, and nearly 45 million Americans carry student loan debt.
 This number may come as no surprise given the growing cost of attending a four-year college.

-The average annual cost to attend a public four-year college in 2019-20 was nearly $22,000 for in-state tuition with room and board and other fees.
+The average annual cost to attend a public four-year college is nearly $22,000 for in-state tuition with room and board and other fees.
 It’s no wonder more students and their parents lean on loans to afford college these days.
 This may also explain why over one-third of the total student loan debt is still outstanding.

 2. About a Third of Student Loan Borrowers Say the Costs of Their Bachelor’s Degree Outweigh Benefits